sabahirfan/iac-ft-scripts/README.md

 ## Notes

+### macOS
-- The scripts are designed exclusively for macOS due to their dependency on AppleScript for terminal manipulation
+- The bash scripts are designed for macOS due to their dependency on AppleScript for terminal manipulation
 - When using iTerm2, they will automatically create new tabs for each repository
 - The scripts include built-in delays to prevent overwhelming system resources

+### Windows
+- The batch scripts create separate Command Prompt windows for each repository
+- Windows scripts use `jq` for JSON parsing, ensure it's installed and in your PATH
+- Use Windows-style paths with backslashes (e.g., `C:\projects\hmcts`)
+- The scripts include built-in delays to prevent overwhelming system resources
+- Build commands automatically use `gradlew.bat` for Gradle projects on Windows

+Common Notes:
 - Build commands are specific to each repository type (gradle/yarn)
 - The build script will automatically check for repository existence before attempting to build
 - Clone script supports 'none' type repositories, while build script only processes 'gradle' and 'yarn' types